 Design and Photo Shoot

-Jann remembers the few weeks of frantic design ideas with the team, the search for images, creating the cut-outs, the coloring and many other objects to create the background for the Beatles album and setting up the stage in such a way that it would look 'real'.
+Jann remembers the two weeks of frantic design ideas with the team, the search for images, creating the cut-outs, the coloring and many other objects to create the background for the Beatles album and setting up the stage in such a way that it would look 'real'.

 “The crowd really was Peter’s idea.
 It directly came out of Peter’s collage work.
 It’s what he did at the time.
 In his collage lessons, he'd ask his students to paint their heroes.
 It’s a convention, the portrayal of a group of people that way, in rows, as has been done in paintings for hundreds of years.
 But what it becomes in this case is a falsification.
 We know immediately the cover is false.
 That’s the interesting, surreal part of it.
-Peter wanted to do it as a photo collage of images.
+Peter wanted to do it as a photo collage of images."